|Sign up for an AWS account.||See Sign Up for AWS under Setting Up in the Amazon User Guide for Linux Instances.|

 |Learn about managing your AWS Marketplace subscriptions.||See Managing Your AWS Marketplace Subscriptions in the Amazon User Guide for Linux Instances.|

-Teradata support is available for all license tiers except for Teradata Database Developer.
-Community-driven customer support is available at http://community.teradata.com/t5/Teradata-Database-on-AWS/bd-p/10426.
+Teradata support is available for all license tiers except Teradata Database Developer.
+Use the Teradata Community forum for community-driven customer support.

 |Learn about using the Teradata Database and its associated software.||See http://www.info.teradata.com for Teradata customer documentation.
 For example, see the Teradata Viewpoint User Guide to learn how to monitor your Teradata Database.|